dumrauf/desktop_pictures_cropper/README.md

 Each image `<name>.<suffix>` located in the input directory is eventually converted to `<name>.jpg` in the output directory.
 Here, `<suffix>` is a file extension `convert` can handle.

-As converting and cropping images can be a time consuming task, the Bash script treates each file `<name>.jpg` in the output directory as the converted and cropped image of `<name>.<suffix>`.
+As converting and cropping images can be a time consuming task, the Bash script treats each file `<name>.jpg` in the output directory as the converted and cropped image of `<name>.<suffix>`.
 Hence, `<name>.<suffix>` is assumed to have already been converted and is subsequently ignored.

 ## FAQs